Andrew Henderson

 One handy thing to keep in mind is that a permanent residence must not necessarily be preceded by a temporary residence.

-In other words, if you qualify for a permanent residence from the beginning of your time in Mexico, you don’t have to apply for a temporary visa first.
+In other words, if you qualify for permanent residence from the beginning of your time in Mexico, you don’t have to apply for a temporary visa first.

 And when does one automatically qualify for permanent residence?
 There are four instances:

-• If you are related to a permanent resident to the second level (i.e. grandparent, parent, daughter, son or grandchildren)
+• If you are related to a permanent resident to the second level (i.e., grandparent, parent, daughter, son, or grandchildren)

-• If you are pensioned or retired and are able to provide adequate monthly income through investments, savings or pensions
+• If you are pensioned or retired and are able to provide adequate monthly income through investments, savings, or pensions

 • If you are seeking political asylum